-Priyanka Chopra- Nick Jonas Are Made For Each Other & These Pictures Are The Proof!
+Priyanka Chopra-Nick Jonas Are Made For Each Other & These Pictures Are Proof!

-'Who's the hottest girl on the earth?
-My desi girl, my desi girl'- when John Abraham and Abhishek Bachchan lip-synced to these lyrics in Dostana to woo the sizzling Priyanka Chopra clad in a saree, a million of hearts skipped a beat!
+'Who's the hottest girl in the earth?
+My desi girl, my desi girl.'
+When John Abraham and Abhishek Bachchan lip-synced to these lyrics in Dostana to woo the sizzling Priyanka Chopra clad in a saree, a million of hearts skipped a beat!
 Well, that's the effect the actress has on you.
-Wait, not just on us, but also on her hubby Nick Jonas!
+Wait, not just on us, but on her hubby Nick Jonas as well!

 One look at their Instagram pages and their flirty comments on each other's posts make our hearts go squishy all the way.
-Well, this PDA isn't restricted to the social media page only.
+Well, this PDA isn't restricted to the social media pages only.

-As Priyanka Chopra celebrates her 37th birthday tomorrow, we bring you few pictures of her and Nick from the red carpet where they dropped some major relationship goals for us.
+As Priyanka Chopra celebrates her 37th birthday tomorrow, we bring you a few pictures of her and Nick from the red carpet where they dropped some major relationship goals.

 The Beginning Of An 'Epic' Love Story